platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/next-steps.md

 ]
 ```

-(Drupal 8 and 9 share the same remote package repository.)
+(Drupal 8 and 9 share the same package repository.)

 Once that's there, you can install any module or theme with the following command: